Hand Extensor Tendon Lacerations

 Pearls and Other Issues

-Key facts to keep in mind about hand extensor tendon lacerations are as follows:
+Key points to consider regarding hand extensor tendon lacerations are as follows:

-• Good clinical assessment, with thorough wound irrigation and local anesthetics, is essential to assessing the extensor mechanism, including against resistance.
+- Robust clinical assessment, with thorough wound irrigation and local anesthetics, is essential to assessing the extensor mechanism.

-• In the resting position of the hand, look for the normal cascade of fingers.
+- In the resting position of the hand, evaluate for a normal digital cascade.

-• Early referral to a specialist is recommended when deeper lacerations need surgical repair.
+- Early referral to a hand specialist is recommended when deeper lacerations require surgical repair.

-• Fist injuries with teeth or oral cavity-induced lacerations over zone 5 can appear very benign, but they need aggressive debridement and antibiotics.
+- Fist injuries with teeth or oral cavity-induced lacerations over zone 5 may initially appear relatively benign, but they require aggressive debridement and antibiotics due to the risk of infection.

 Enhancing Healthcare Team Outcomes

-Due to the potential high impact of extensor tendon injury on the patient, the patient's journey through the healthcare system must be robust and well-joined if misdiagnosed and mismanaged.
+Due to the potential impact and functional consequences of extensor tendon injuries, the affected patient's journey through the healthcare system must be comprehensive and well-coordinated.
 This may include:

-• Further management by the hand surgery team.
+- Further management by the hand surgery team for repair or reconstruction

-• Involved hand therapy team to fit splints and implement rehab protocols.
+- A hand therapy team to fabricate splints and implement rehabilitation protocols

-An interdisciplinary team approach is the key to achieving good outcomes.
-Initial evaluation by emergency department personnel is followed by appropriate repair by surgeons and follow-up care by physical or occupational therapists.
-Emergency and orthopedic nurses provide wound care, patient and family education, monitor patients, and collaborate with physicians.
+An interdisciplinary team approach is vital to achieving acceptable outcomes.
+Initial evaluation by emergency department personnel is followed by appropriate repair by surgeons and follow-up care by occupational or hand therapists.
+Emergency and orthopedic nurses provide wound care, patient and family education, monitor patients, and collaborate with clinicians.

 Media